English 101 CBE Instructions for Students

 Credit-By-Exam forms are available at Admissions & Records.

 2. Acquire the mandatory signatures in the following order:

 - A signature from your advisor or the Advising Center in line [a] (Note: If you are undeclared, your advisor and dean are in the College of Liberal Arts in the Ansari Business Building);

 - The Chair of the English Department for line [b]; (Note: Do not email the Chair To obtain this signature, please bring the form to the Core Writing Program office (FH 131).
 You will leave the form, and signatures will be obtained once each day.
-You may pick up your form the following morning); and finally,
+You may pick up your form the following morning);

 - The dean of the college for your major for line [c] (Note: Do note email the Dean.
 Take the form to your dean's office for signature); and finally,

 - Signature line [d] is not required for submission.
 The final signature space, "Instructor's Signature," is where an administrative member of Core Writing, signs (after scores are calculated).